sde-policygradient/math-symbol-classifier/README.md

 - `dataset_image_resize`: Size to rescale images when building dataset.
 - `dataset_image_resampling`: Resampling method to use when displaying.

+- `dataset_generator_shards`: Number of shards to use when building the dataset.
 - `dataset_shuffle_buffer_size`: Size of the buffer used in `tf.data.Dataset.shuffle`.
 Can either be `int` or `None`.
 If `None`, the full size of the dataset will be used.
 If not `None`, `dataset_shuffle_buffer_size` will be used.
 - `train_split`: Fraction of the dataset to use for training, the rest will be used for evaluation.
 - `dataset_batch_size`: Batch size used in `tf.data.Dataset.batch`